ibm-cloud-docs/cloud-infrastructure/monitoring-vpc-metrics.md

 ## Number of packets sent for a network interface
 {: #network-packets-sent-gen2}

-Cumulative number of packets sent for a network interface since virtual server instance start
+Cumulative number of packets that were sent for a network interface since virtual server instance start

 | Metadata | Description |
 |----------|-------------|